USBGuard/usbguard.github.io/documentation/rule-language.md

 `interface-type` represents a USB interface and should be formated as three 8-bit numbers in hexadecimal base delimited by colon, i.e. `cc:ss:pp`.
 The numbers represent the interface class (`cc`), subclass (`ss`) and protocol (`pp`) as assigned by the [USB-IF](http://www.usb.org/about) ([List of assigned classes, subclasses and protocols](http://www.usb.org/developers/defined_class)).
 Instead of the subclass and protocol number, you may write an asterisk character (`\*`) to match all subclasses or protocols.
 Matching a specific class and a specific protocol is not allowed, i.e. if you use an asterisk as the subclass number, you have to use an asterisk for the protocol too.

+## Conditions

+Whether a rule that matches a device will be applied or not can be further restricted using rule conditions.
+If the condition expression is met at the rule evaluation time, then the rule target is applied for the device.
+A condition expression is met if it evaluates to true.
+Otherwise, the rule evaluation continues with the next rule.
+A rule conditions has the following syntax:

+     if [!]condition
+     if [operator] { [!]conditionA [!]conditionB ... }

+Optionally, an exclamation mark (`!`) can be used to negate the result of a condition.

+Interpretation of the set operator:

+ * `all-of`: Evaluate to true if all of the specified conditions evaluated to true.
+ * `one-of`: Evaluate to true if one of the specified conditions evaluated to true.
+ * `none-of`: Evaluate to true if none of the specified conditions evaluated to true.
+ * `equals`: Same as `all-of`.
+ * `equals-ordered`: Same as `all-of`.

+List of conditions:

+ * `localtime(time_range)`: Evaluates to true if the local time is in the specified time range. `time_range` can be written either as `HH:MM[:SS]` or `HH:MM[:SS]-HH:MM[:SS]`.
+ * `allowed-matches(query)`: Evaluates to true if an allowed device matches the specified query.
+The query uses the rule syntax. **Conditions in the query are not evaluated**.
+ * `rule-applied`: Evaluates to true if the rule currently being evaluated ever matched a device.
+ * `rule-applied(past_duration)`: Evaluates to true if the rule currently being evaluated matched a device in the past duration of time specified by the parameter. `past_duration` can be written as `HH:MM:SS`, `HH:MM`, or `SS`.
+ * `rule-evaluated`: Evaluates to true if the rule currently being evaluated was ever evaluated before.
+ * `rule-evaluated(past_duration)`: Evaluates to true if the rule currently being evaluated was evaluated in the pas duration of time specified by the parameter. `past_duration` can be written as `HH:MM:SS`, `HH:MM`, or `SS`.
+ * `random`: Evaluates to true/false with a probability of `p=0.5`.
+ * `random(p_true)`: Evaluates to true with the specified probability `p_true`.
+ * `true`: Evaluates always to true.
+ * `false`: Evaluates always to false.

 ## Initial policy

-Using the `usbguard-generate-policy` tool, you can generate an initial policy for your system instead of writing one from scratch.
+Using the `usbguard` CLI tool and its `generate-policy` subcommand, you can generate an initial policy for your system instead of writing one from scratch.
 The tool generates an **allow** policy for all devices connected to the system at the moment of execution.
 It has several options to tweak the resulting policy:

+ * `-p`: Generate port specific rules for all devices.
+By default, port specific rules are generated only for devices which do not export an iSerial value.
+See the `-P` option for more details.

  * `-P`: Don't generate port specific rules for devices without an iSerial value.
 Without this option, the tool will add a `via-port` attribute to any device that doesn't provide a serial number.
 This is a security measure to limit devices that cannot be uniquely identified to connect only via a specific port.
 This makes it harder to bypass the policy since the real device will ocupy the allowed USB port most of the time.

  * `-t <target>`: Generate an explicit "catch all" rule with the specified target.
 The target can be one of the following values: `allow`, `block`, `reject`.

+ * `-X`: Don't generate a hash attribute for each device.

+ * `-H`: Generate a hash-only policy.

 The policy will be printed out on the standard output.
 It's a good idea to review the generated rules before using them on a system.
 The typical workflow for generating an initial policy could look like this:

-    # sudo usbguard-generate-policy > rules.conf
+    # usbguard generate-policy > rules.conf
     # vi rules.conf
     (review/modify the rule set)
     # sudo install -m 0600 -o root -g root rules.conf /etc/usbguard/rules.conf